MrsQueen/Fakersent-PHP-EMAIL-SENDER/README.md

 # Installation & loading

-Fakersent PHPMailer does not user custom email.
-EX: support@icloud.com This free email sender uses your custom email's SMTP settings this can be found in your webhost cpanel.
+Fakersent PHPMailer does not use a custom email.
+(EX: support@icloud.com) like #Fakersent does.
+This is just a email sender, we made some time ago and don't support anymore.
+So thought it would be nice to share with some others as it still works, all emails hitting inbox.

 ```json
 "phpmailer/phpmailer": "~5.2"